aksh2001/Organiz/README.md

 ![ExtensryNBg](https://user-images.githubusercontent.com/80476561/169452249-63670a4d-42e1-45b5-a9b8-fe31b5c21da7.png)

-# Extensry
+# Organiz

-[Extensry](https://extensry.netlify.app/) is a super cool browser extension that greets you with a message according to the time of the day and shows different background on page refresh.
+[Organiz] is a super cool browser extension that greets you with a message according to the time of the day and shows different background on page refresh.
 With Extensry you can set your main/focus task of the day ansd also create your own todo.

 ## List of features